wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Egress.md

 ## Configure data egress

-Prior to configuring egress on the Edge Data Store, follow [Destination Preparation](#destination-preparation) steps to make available one or more OMF destinations.
+Prior to configuring egress on the Edge Data Store, see [Prepare egress destinations](xref:PrepareEgressDestinations) to make available one or more OMF destinations.

 > **Note:** You cannot add egress configurations manually, because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit egress configuration.
 For additional endpoints, see [REST Urls](#rest-urls).